mlinnen/my-keezer/readme.md

 * Alexa tell you about the beers on tap

 ## Features
 This is a list of actual features the current code base supports.
-Eventually the goals will turn into features.
+Eventually the goals listed above will turn into features here.

 ### Current list of features
-* NONE - I am just getting started
+* Measure the temperature inside the keezer with two temperature sensors (one at the top and one at the bottom)
+* Control the keezer temperature given a temperature set point and the temperature sensor reading ()

 ## Hardware

+## Dependencies
+This application depends on the following libraries:
+* OneWire
+* DallasTemperature
+* RBD_Timer